≡ Menu

 If you continue talking to the investigators, you will crack under the pressure.
 Everyone does.

-I did talk to the investigator.
-Will I go to jail?
-Some people have gone to jail for food stamp fraud, and referrals from the Bureau of Fraud Investigation to the District Attorney’s Office are on the rise.
-But that does not necessarily mean that you will go to jail.
-Especially if you just started talking to the investigator and they did not yet get the information from you that they need to build their case.
-What this does mean is that you should speak to an attorney immediately and discuss your legal strategy.
-Since Medicaid and SNAP fraud is a crime, HRA investigations can be escalated and referred to the District Attorney’s office by the HRA’s investigator.
-It is crucial to hire a fraud defense attorney who is familiar with criminal investigations, in order to increase your chances of a good defense.
+Some people have gone to jail for food stamp fraud.
+But that does not mean that you will.
+What this does mean is that you should speak to a food stamp fraud lawyer immediately and discuss your legal strategy.
+Since food stamp fraud is a crime, Department of Social Services investigations can be escalated and referred to the District Attorney’s office by the Department of Social Services investigator.
+It is crucial to hire a Food stamp fraud lawyer who is familiar with criminal investigations, in order to increase your chances of a good defense.

-What is the penalty for food stamp fraud?
-New York Penal Law 155 describes the sentencing guidelines for someone committing food stamp fraud.
+New York Penal Law 155 describes the sentencing guidelines for someone committing Food stamp fraud.
 The sentence depends on the total amount received.
 For most people, the amount received from food stamp is between over $3,000 and under $50,000, which according to the guidelines can carry a sentence of up to seven years in jail.

 In excess of $1,000 but not more than $3,000 Fourth Degree PL 158.10 Class E Felony up to 4 years in prison